MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-offlinefiles.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines whether network files remain available if the computer is suddenly disconnected from the server hosting the files.

 This setting also disables the "When a network connection is lost" option on the Offline Files tab.
 This prevents users from trying to change the option while a setting controls it.